Heaven Gables

 One of the slopes on a mansard roof is steeper than the other to ensure proper drainage.
 This roof style typically has lateral windows, and occasionally, the top is flat or almost flat.
 Its upper slope is rarely seen from the ground due to its flatter nature.

-Types Of Mansard Roofs
+Types of Mansard Roofs

 Mansard roof framing can be classified on the basis of multiple factors; one of the most important factors we will discuss here is the shape.
 Mansard roofs types come in four shapes that serve different purposes in different regions.